 Think about Sony, once known as the best for TVs.
 That was their positioning.
 It didn’t apply to all of those other products.
 The “halo” effect of Sony quality helped, but didn’t support sales for the wider line of products.

 Yet there’s another brand which stands the test of time.
 It’s simple and direct.
-The brand uses a powerful visual system and owns a distinctive, recognizable position in the market.
+A great example of a brand which uses a powerful visual system and owns a distinctive, recognizable position in the market.

 Although the brand includes more than the original Macintosh personal computer (remember that early box?), they maintain their positioning as ultimate quality with an incredible user experience supported by outstanding design.